debjit/php-ai-hub/README.md

 - Keep your app’s AI integration portable and vendor-agnostic.
 - No runtime dependency on SDKs — just simple HTTP connectors and contracts.
+- Shared stubs centralize common code so providers stay lean and do not overwrite each other.
 - Manage the files via Composer for consistent install/reset across environments.

 ## Troubleshooting